-- Allow the pork chops to rest, uncovered in the refreigerator for 3 to 4 hours before smoking.
+- Allow the pork chops to rest, uncovered in the refrigerator for 3 to 4 hours before smoking.

-- Smoke at 225° F. until the internal temperature of the meat reaches 145°.
+- Smoke at 225° F. to a safe internal temperature of at least 145°.
 This will take 1.5 to 2 hours, depending on the thickness of your chops.

 How to reverse sear these

 - Use GrillGrates that you can set in your smoker.
-These are made of stainless steel and will heat to 100 to 150° hotter than what the grates on your smoker will reach.
-This is how I add a nice sear meat that I sear on my Traeger pellet smoker.
+These grill grates are made of stainless steel and will heat to 100 to 150° hotter than what the grates on your smoker will reach.
+This is the best way to sear pork chops on a Traeger.

-- Use a charcoal or gas grill to sear these at the end.
+- Use a charcoal or gas grill to sear these over high heat the end.

 - A kitchen sear pan will also work.

 Pro Cooking Tip: Before reverse searing these, smear a little barbecue sauce over the surface.
-This will give the hot grates something to bite into and you'll be left with beautiful grill marks.
+This will give the hot grates something to bite into, leaving you with beautiful grill marks.

-- Don't overcook them!
-You can safely eat these when they reach 145° F.
+- Don’t overcook them!
+It’s ok if they are a little pink in the center and you can safely eat these when they reach 145° F.

 - Use tongs to flip instead of prongs.
-You don't want to loose any more internal juice than necessary.
+You don’t want to lose any more internal juice than necessary.

-- Do not slice or cut the meet while it is on theours, grill to check for doneness.
+- Do not slice or cut the meat while it is on the grill to check for doneness.
 This will dry it out.

 - No peaking while smoking!
-This will reduce the smoker temperature and allow precious smoke to escape.
+This will reduce the smoker’s temperature and allow precious smoke to escape.

 You can use either bone-in or boneless cuts of meat for this recipe.
 I prefer bone-in but either works well.
 Either way, I suggest a thickness of at least 1-inch for maximal flavor and juiciness.